-At the beginning of the Spring semester, Juniors must submit one of their films to be part of the BFA Showcase, which we will host early in the Spring semester.
+At the beginning of the Spring semester, Juniors must submit one of their films to be part of the BFA Showcase, which we host early in the Spring semester.

-At the end of the Spring semester, Freshmen &Transfers, and Seniors must submit one of their films to be part of the BFA Showcase, which we will host in the last week of the Spring semester.
-We will have one Showcase for Freshmen & Transfers (combined) and one for Seniors.
+At the end of the Spring semester, Freshmen, Transfers, and Seniors must submit one of their films to be part of the BFA Showcase, which we host in the last week of the Spring semester.
+There is one Showcase for Freshmen & Transfers (combined) and one for Seniors.